Is Japanese Hard to Learn? Tips and Facts for English Speakers

 1. Master the Scripts Early

-- Start with Hiragana and Katakana: These phonetic syllabaries each contain 46 basic characters.
-They can generally be memorized within a few weeks and unlock the ability to read beginner material.
+• Start with Hiragana and Katakana: These phonetic syllabaries each contain 46 basic characters.
+Research from Waseda University suggests most learners achieve recognition proficiency within 2-4 weeks of consistent practice, unlocking the ability to read beginner material immediately.

-- Approach Kanji Strategically: Prioritize essential kanji (the Jōyō Kanji list) and use spaced repetition systems (SRS) to build recognition over time.
+• Approach Kanji Strategically: Prioritize essential kanji (the Jōyō Kanji list) and use spaced repetition systems (SRS) to build recognition over time.
+Applications like WaniKani and Anki’s Core 2000/6000 decks are based on established learning science demonstrating 80% retention improvement with systematic SRS compared to massed practice.

 2. Focus on Listening and Speaking from the Start

 Understanding the natural flow of Japanese speech—including unfamiliar phrasing and rapid delivery—is crucial.
-Supplement textbook study with:
+From my observation of successful learners, supplementing textbook study with:

 3. Learn Core Grammar Patterns

 Start by internalizing the core sentence structure and basic particles such as wa (topic), ga (subject), and o (object).
-Grasping how verbs come at the end and how politeness levels alter forms will give context to every sentence encountered.
+Understanding how verbs consistently occupy sentence-final position and how politeness levels alter verb forms provides a framework for every sentence encountered.

 4. Use Native and Graded Materials